On the convergence of the drainage network with branching: Brownian Web and Brownian Net

 Recall that there exists a \emph{dual left-right Brownian Web} $(\widehat{\mathcal{W}^l},\widehat{\mathcal{W}}^r) \in \widehat{\mathcal{H}}^2$, such that $(\mathcal{W}^l,\widehat{\mathcal{W}}^l)$ (resp. $(\mathcal{W}^r,\widehat{\mathcal{W}}^r)$) is distributed as $(\mathcal{W},\widehat{\mathcal{W}})$ tilted with drift $-1$ (resp. $+1$).
 From Section 1.8 in \cite{ss1}, we have that $-(\mathcal{W}^l,\mathcal{W}^r,\widehat{\mathcal{W}}^l,\widehat{\mathcal{W}}^r)$) and $(\widehat{\mathcal{W}}^l,\widehat{\mathcal{W}}^r,\mathcal{W}^l,\mathcal{W}^r)$) are identically distributed.

-We can extend Proposition \ref{Result:leftrightweb} to the non standard case.
+We can extend Proposition \ref{Result:leftrightweb} to the non-standard case.
 For fixed constants $\lambda > 0$ and $b>0$, we denote by $(\mathcal{W}_{\lambda,b}^l,\mathcal{W}_{\lambda,b}^r)$ the \emph{left-right Brownian Web with diffusion coefficient $\lambda^2$ and drift coefficient $b$}.
-Here we consider that the independent Brownian motions $B^l$, $B^r$ and $B^s$ have diffusion coefficient $\lambda^2$ and that in place of \eqref{eq:diferentialeq} we have
+Here we consider that the independent Brownian motions $B^l$, $B^r$, and $B^s$ have diffusion coefficient $\lambda^2$ and that in place of \eqref{eq:diferentialeq}, we have

 This same extension can be done with the \emph{double left-right Brownian Web} (i.e. the joint process of the left-right Brownian Web and its dual) $(\mathcal{W}^l_{\lambda,b},\mathcal{W}^r_{\lambda,b},\widehat{\mathcal{W}}^l_{\lambda,b},\widehat{\mathcal{W}}^r_{\lambda,b})$.